autumn-mck/site-astro/src/content/markdownPosts/blog/2025/posiwid/index.md

 - Dysphoria sure is a real, I've felt it enough, but as a requirement for healthcare it means people to either lie as needed to get the treatment that will help them, or be honest and risk being denied.
 - A governmental Gender Recognition Panel reads more like the setup for a joke than part of any system designed to help people.

-## The mirage vanishes as you approach it
+## The mirage

 A couple of years after I realised I was trans, I began attempting to take the NHS pathway.
 When going to my GP to ask to be referred, I was able to cite the Royal College of GPs' guidance on ["The role of the GP in transgender care"](https://www.rcgp.org.uk/representing-you/policy-areas/transgender-care), which they say is "to promptly refer, where appropriate, to a Gender Identity Clinic".
 (As in, not refuse, or introduce arbitrary delays, which I have heard from others attempting to do the same).

 Thankfully in my case, my GP listened to me, and within a few weeks I received a letter from the Brackenburn clinic (despite the NHS having my email address), asking me to email or phone them to confirm that I did actually wish to opt into the service - an unnecessary step which only serves to add further delays, with the risk of people missing the letter and not added to the waiting list, therefore being forgotten about.
 A week later, I received another two separate letters from the Brackenburn clinic to say I had been added to the waiting list, and also that they are "unable to provide ... a timeframe regarding an initial appointment".

 In an [FAQ that has since been removed](https://web.archive.org/web/20191217023650/https://belfasttrust.hscni.net/pdf/BrackenburnClinic-FAQ.pdf) from their website, Brackenburn state they "endeavour to see people for their first appointment within the set target of 13 weeks".
-At time of writing, I have been waiting for 52 weeks.
+At time of writing (March 2025), I have been waiting for 52 weeks.

-## The vast desert (the bit the title spoils)
+## The desert

 Despite being told "we are no longer giving out waiting list position numbers"[^4], I can still make a guess.
 Last month, I made an <abbr title="Freedom of Information">FoI</abbr> request to the Belfast Health and Social Care Trust.
 After taking longer than the twenty working days they "must"[^5] respond within, I received the [latest numbers as of the end of 2024](https://belfasttrust.hscni.net/download/720/march/21673/33142-brackenburn-gender-identity-clinic-waiting-times.pdf).